akka/akka/akka-docs/cluster/cluster.rst

   A single node in the cluster that acts as the leader.
 Managing cluster convergence, partitions, fail-over, rebalancing etc.

-**deputy nodes**
-  A set of nodes responsible for breaking logical partitions.

 Membership
 ==========